 We are excited to welcome all returning alumni to campus and are happy to facilitate your visit.

 To provide the best experience for you and also maintain a secure environment for our current students, we ask that you please follow these procedures:

-- Please contact the Communications Manager at least 24 hours in advance by emailing us to arrange a visit.
+- Please contact the Communications and Marketing Coordinator at least 24 hours in advance by emailing us to arrange a visit.
 Just email email@example.com or firstname.lastname@example.org

 - Please present a valid photo ID at the gate.